exyi/coberec/docs/thesis/design.md

 We consider the [Linq Expressions API](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?view=netframework-4.7.2) a very reliable API for emitting the intermediate language at runtime.
 We designed our API to be similar and thus easy to use for developers who are already familiar with Linq Expressions.

-In combination with Reflection Emit, it is possible to emit a .NET assembly with it.
+In combination with Reflection Emit, it is possible to emit a .NET assembly by this API.
 However, we find Reflection Emit harder to use and it has several additional problems.
-In particular, the API depends on Reflection, so the referenced symbols of output assembly must be loaded into the code generator.
+In particular, the API depends on reflection, so the referenced symbols of the output assembly must be loaded into the code generator.
 These references may collide with dependencies of the generator and cause reliability issues.

 The original project idea was to reimplement the Linq Expressions API for code generation.
-However, we must not depend on Reflection to avoid the issues with dependencies, so we have to use a different model of .NET metadata.
+However, we must not depend on reflection to avoid the issues with dependencies, so we have to use a different model of .NET metadata.

 We originally intended to reimplement the Linq Expression API for code generation.
 However, to avoid the dependency on .NET reflection a new method of representing metadata [had to be created](./design.md#metadata).

-### Expression Based Model
+## Expression Based Model

 Major similarity to Linq Expressions is that every code fragment is an expression; there are no statements.
 For example, we do not distinguish between `if` statement or `if` expression (the `a ? b : c` ternary operator in C#), we just need a single ConditionalExpression.